mattxwang/ideahacks-2019/README.md

 This is the repository for the project I (Matthew Wang) made with four other teammates (Allison Chen, Ashvin Nagarajan, Jeff Anderson, and Juan Banchs) at [IDEA Hacks 2019](http://www.ideahacks.la).

-We made a smart lock, powered by an Arduino 101 and a Sunfounder RFID-RC522 reader.
-We set up our reader using the [Sunfounder Wiki's experiment tutorial](http://wiki.sunfounder.cc/index.php?title=Mifare_RC522_Module_RFID_Reader).
+Our idea was a smart lock, one that locks and unlocks when an RFID tag (which could be a physical tag, a Bruincard, or an array of other debices) is put near the lock.
+Compared to other smart locks, ours was designed to be more power and resource efficient, and remains locked even when the lock is tampered with or runs out of battery.

+Our project was powered by an Arduino 101, a Sunfounder RFID-RC522 reader, and a small servo.
+In addition to those electronic components, our team also used CAD software to design and 3D print our own custom lock housing and mechanism.
+We also added

-We're still in progress on this project, so get back to us in a bit!
+We're still in progress on this project, so we'll keep on updating this README!

-## Project Breakdown
+## Project Breakdown/File Structure

 The `main` folder contains `main.ino`, the main program that controls our lock and responds to RFID signals, and the file that is supposed to ship with the product.
 It has a few functions:
 * Controls the servo that locks and unlocks the lock.